Improving Human Verification of LLM Reasoning through Interactive Explanation Interfaces: User Study

 \section{User Study}

 We conduct a large-scale user study to evaluate how different explanation formats influence interpretability, error detection, and engagement when reviewing LLM-generated math explanations.
 The study follows a between-subjects design, where each participant was randomly assigned to one of four interface formats (CoT, iCoT, iPoT, or iGraph).
 IGraph interface is displayed as an example in Fig. \ref{fig:interface} with detailed explanation for each interface design features.
 Each participant reviews ten explanations presented in their assigned interface format.
 The set of explanations contains both correct and incorrect solutions to grade-school math problems from the GSM8K dataset, with errors systematically injected.
 One hundred and twenty-nine undergraduate students ($n = 129$) from two U.S. universities are recruited through class announcements.
+We acknowledge that GSM8K problems are designed for elementary and middle school students but our user study only includes undergraduate participants.
+The justification for our design choice are discussed in the Appendix. \ref{appendix:mismatch}.
 After the experiment, we plot a histogram showing how long participants take to answer each question.
-Data from four participants are excluded because their completion times are either unusually short or excessively long, suggesting that they may have rushed through the task or become distracted.
+Data from four participants are excluded because their completion times are either unusually short or excessively long (average completion time for each question is less than 20 seconds or greater than 400 seconds), suggesting that they may have randomly guessed the answer or become distracted.
 Including these cases can bias both the time and the accuracy results.
 After the screen, the results from 125 participants are used for later analysis.
 All participants have completed at least one mathematics course beyond high school.
 Participation is voluntary, and students are informed that their answers will remain completely anonymous.